Introduction

 1. Radio and Television Broadcasting

-When you turn on your radio and pick a station like 101.1 FM, that number stands for a frequency 101.1 megahertz (MHz).
-That’s the specific signal the radio station sends out.
-Your radio catches this signal and plays the sound.
-Each station uses a different frequency, so they don’t mix with each other.
+When you turn on your radio and choose a station, the number 101.1 FM stands for the frequency 101.1 megahertz (MHz).
+The radio station emits that particular signal.
+This signal is picked up by your radio, which then plays the sound.
+Because each station uses a distinct frequency, they don’t mix.

 2. Mobile Phones